peterpeterparker/daviddalbusco.com/src/blog/building-a-github-actions-integration-with-oidc-authentication.md

 }
 ```

-With the public keys in hand, the actual JWT verification happens in `verify_openid_jwt`.
+With the public keys in hand, the actual JWT verification happens in `verify_openid_jwt` ([source](https://github.com/junobuild/juno/blob/main/src/libs/auth/src/openid/jwt/verify.rs)).
 This is where the signature is checked, the issuer validated, the nonce reconstructed and compared, and the timestamps asserted.

 A few things worth highlighting before diving into the code.